Scholarships

 Whitworth Donor-Sponsored Scholarships

-The Donor-Sponsored Scholarship Application is open for currently enrolled undergraduates in the full-time day program and who are planning to return to Whitworth for the 2023-24 academic year.
+The Donor-Sponsored Scholarship Application is open for currently enrolled undergraduate students in the full-time day program who are planning to return to Whitworth for the 2024-25 academic year.
 Priority submission deadline is Feb.
-15, 2023.
+15, 2024.
 Many, but not all, donor-sponsored scholarships require financial need as determined by the FAFSA or WASFA.
-To be considered for scholarships that require financial need for the 2023-24 academic year, the 2023-24 FAFSA or WASFA must be filed by Feb.
-1 2023.
+To be considered for scholarships that require financial need for the 2024-25 academic year, the 2024-25 FAFSA or WASFA must be filed and accepted by Feb.
+1, 2024.
 Early selections will be based on available FAFSA/WASFA data.
 (This includes scholarships awarded by the different departments.)
+The 2024-25 FAFSA will be available to be completed starting Dec.
+31, 2023.

 Whitworth Affiliate Scholarships